adamgoodridge/Race-Entry/README.md

 # raceEntry
-A Spring Boot & Thymeleaf application that is a prototype which help competitors & race officials with store information.
+A Spring Boot & Thymeleaf application that is a prototype which help competitors & race officials to store information.

 Upload excludes application.properties